Adolescent Health Care, Confidentiality

-- The physician should make a reasonable effort to encourage the adolescent to involve parents or guardians in healthcare decisions.
+- The adolescent should be offered an opportunity for examination and counseling separate from parents/guardians, and the physician should encourage and assist the adolescent to involve parents or guardians in healthcare decisions.

-- Family physicians using electronic medical records should consult their vendor to be certain patient portals are properly configured to meet state standards regarding confidentiality for adolescents who parents and guardians have proxy access to their records.
+- Family physicians using electronic medical records should consult their vendor to be certain patient portals are properly configured to meet state standards regarding confidentiality for adolescents whose parents and guardians have proxy access to their records.

 Ultimately, regarding confidentiality, the judgment by the physician regarding the best medical interest and safety of the patient should prevail.
-(1988) (2013 COD)
+(1988) (2020 COD)